-An inbox cleaning app like Clean Email is the fastest way to delete thousands of messages in Gmail.
-It automates how emails are filtered and grouped based on your user history and any rules you set.
-Quickly review groups of messages that Clean Email has selected for deletion, then take one bulk action to delete all emails.
+An inbox cleaning app like Clean Email provides the fastest way to delete thousands of messages in Gmail.
+It automates the way emails are filtered and grouped based on your user history and any rules you set.
+Quickly review groups of messages that Clean Email has selected for deletion, then take a single bulk action to delete all emails.

-How do you mass delete emails on Gmail?
+How to mass delete unread emails in Gmail?

-How do I select all unread emails in Gmail?
+How how to select all unread emails in Gmail?

 Type is:unread in your 'Search Mail' bar at the top of your inbox and then press Enter.
 All unseen messages will be displayed.
 To select all unread emails in Gmail, mark the checkbox at the top of the email list.
 Now, you can take bulk actions with the selected messages, including archiving, deleting, or marking them as spam.